Hajdin Salihu: Return as a permanent player

 On 9 July 2021, Salihu signed a two-year contract with Croatian First League club Lokomotiva, transfer which was officially confirmed seventeen days later.
 Eight days later, he was named as a Lokomotiva substitute for the first time in a league match against Hajduk Split.

 Short-time loan at Laçi and return from loan

 On 17 January 2022, Salihu joined Kategoria Superiore side Laçi, on a season-long loan.
 Five days later, he was named as a Laçi substitute for the first time in a league match against Teuta Durrës.
 On 10 February 2022, Salihu returned from loan to replace one of Lokomotiva's injured defenders.
 Two days later, he played the first game after the return against Istra 1961 after being named in the starting line-up.

+Drita

+In June 2023, Salihu joined Kosovan club Drita, starting from 1 July 2023.
+He signed a contract until 30 June 2026.

 International career

 Kosovo

 Salihu represented Kosovo U17 in the 2019 UEFA European Under-17 Championship qualifications, helping Kosovo top their group in the qualifying round.
 He also represented Kosovo at U19 and U21 level with the latter was part in two 2021 UEFA European Under-21 Championship qualification matches as an unused substitute.